naltun/FreewayVPN/README.md

 # FreewayVPN

-FreewayVPN[0] is a VPN service that includes both a client and server.
+FreewayVPN is a VPN service that includes both a client and server.

-[0] name subject to change

 ## Why use a VPN